 Help the children imagine what it would be like to spend four months in a place like Liberty Jail.
 What would we miss most?
 How would we spend our time?
 What did Joseph Smith learn in Doctrine and Covenants 121:7–9; 122:7–9 that helped him endure this experience?
 Encourage the children to write a letter to someone who is having a difficult time, and suggest they use something from Doctrine and Covenants 121:7–9; 122:7–9 in their letter.

-Perhaps an analogy would help your family understand “the powers of heaven.”
-For example, you could compare God’s power to electrical power; what might prevent an electrical device from receiving power?
-What does this analogy, along with verses 34–36, 41–45, teach us about how to increase our spiritual power?
-Maybe family members could share stories from the Savior’s life that exemplify these attributes.
+Perhaps an analogy would help your children understand “the powers of heaven.”
+For example, you could compare God’s power to electrical power.
+What might prevent an electrical device from receiving power?
+What decreases our spiritual power?
+What increases it?
+(Look for words and phrases in Doctrine and Covenants 121:34–46; see also General Handbook, 3.5, 3.6, Gospel Library.)

 Draw a line with the words high power at one end and low power at the other.
 Draw an arrow pointing at the middle of the line.
 Choose several words or phrases from Doctrine and Covenants 121:34–46 that teach how we decrease or increase heavenly power in our lives (such as “cover our sins,” “pride,” “gentleness,” and “love”).
 Invite the children to take turns picking a word, deciding if the word leads to a decrease or increase in power, and moving the arrow accordingly.
 Talk with the children about people they know who have been a good influence on others because they follow the Lord’s counsel in these verses.